purton-tech/rust-on-nails/rustonnails.org/content/docs/getting-started/cache-busting.md

 template = "docs/page.html"

 [extra]
-lead = 'AdiDoks is a Zola theme helping you build modern documentation websites, which is a port of the Hugo theme <a href="https://github.com/h-enk/doks">Doks</a> for Zola.' toc = true top = false
+toc = true
+top = false
 +++

-## Cache Busting and Images

 Cache busting is where we invalidate a cached file and force the browser to retrieve the file from the server.
 We can instruct the browser to bypass the cache by simply changing the filename.
 To the browser, this is a completely new resource so it will fetch the resource from the server.
 The most common way to do this is to add the hash of the file to the URL.